-While they must be a true reflection of your firm, they must also differentiate your firm from your competitor-colleagues.
-And you will want them to be as persuasive as possible to carry visitors along your Client-Attracting Pathway.
+While they must be a true reflection of your firm, your messaging should differentiate your firm from your competitor-colleagues.
+And you will want to be as persuasive as possible to carry visitors along your Client-Attracting Pathway.

-This is not always common-sense, as the "we're friendly" problem shows.
+This is not always amenable to common-sense, as the "we're friendly" problem shows.

 Most professionals are more comfortable with facts than what seems like "flowery language".

 But to make sense to potential clients, your firm and its services need to be described in words they recognise.

-This may not be easy, so we should ask:
+This new approach may not be easy, so we should ask:

 how adventurous you feel about this?
 (5 minute self-assessment survey)

 Is This Why Your Website Isn't Attracting The Clients You Want?